wp-plugins/stats-for-s2member/readme.txt

 Tested up to: 3.4.1
 Stable tag: trunk

-This plugin adds some basic statistics for the S2Member Plugin showing how many member signups in the current month and details of member's expiring.
+This plugin adds basic statistics to the S2Member Plugin showing how many member signups in the current month & details of member's expiring.

 == Description ==